 We hit the QLD border and with no border control in sight we crossed over without incident 🙂

 It didn’t take long to realise we were in QLD when we saw camels! they were in a paddock so fair chance they were being farmed for either meat or milk but still camels ! there were also some grumpy cows that didn’t like their photos being taken and decided to upset the camels and scare them away – not happy !

 We passed quite a few more eeemoos (emus) and this time a few were very close to the side of the road without fences so i decided to pull up and try to get a few shots.

-We hit Cunnamulla and it was a very quite Sunday lunchtime with not a soul stirring.
+Around lunchtime we hit Cunnamulla and it was a very quite Sunday with not a soul stirring.
 We did catch up with the Cunnamulla Fella though.

 We continued on along the straight road which the GPS helpfully advised as we left Cunnamulla turn left in 288Km – yep we can take it from here thanks !